DeFiCh/defichain.com/content/en/white-paper.en.md

 - Collateral for borrowing of other cryptoassets on DeFiChain.
 - 20,000 DFI is required to run a staking node for DeFiChain.
 - 1,000 DFI is required to create a DCT.
 This is refundable upon destruction of the DCT.
-- 10 DFI is required to submit a proposal for DFI the community budget.
+- 10 DFI is required to submit a Community Fund Proposal.
 This is non-refundable.
-- 50 DFI for Vote of Confidence.
+- 50 DFI for submitting a Vote of Confidence.
 Also non-refundable.
 Both are to be paid to the burn address 8defichainBurnAddressXXXXXXXdRQkSm

 ### Fees from DeFi Activities